-Easter Bunny Skydives Into New Jersey Egg Hunt [VIDEO]
+Easter Bunny Skydives Into New Jersey Egg Hunt [Video]

 Like many larger Easter egg hunts, the field was divided into three zones to give kids a chance at a real competitive egg hunt against their peers.
 Toddlers and young ones could take their time exploring the field and stumbling across eggs, while older children had to run wild and search for elusive and well-hidden eggs.

-Over 30 volunteers helped organize and host the event, from the skydiving Easter bunny, to egg-hiders, to staff on the day of.
+Over 30 volunteers helped organize and host the event, from the skydiving Easter bunny, to egg-hiders, to staff on their day off.
 Skydive Cross Keys says that after another successful Easter bunny skydive, they have every intention of holding the event again next year.

 Everyone left happy with a full basket and possibly a photo-op with the skydiving Easter bunny.
 Time says that Americans spend upwards of $17 billion on Easter related products, and about $2.5 of that is just on candy.
 Although chocolate sales were expected to fall due to concerns about childhood obesity, they have actually risen considerably in the past few years.
 In fact, dark chocolate is a healthy alternative with studied health benefits.

 Of course, Easter has an origin as a religious holiday, but it goes without saying that plenty of secular people celebrate Easter as well.
 In Texas, Pastor Rob Young’s event is open to everyone.
-The skydiving Easter bunny doesn’t discriminate based on religious orientation, and brings the joy of Easter to all children.
+The skydiving Easter bunny doesn’t discriminate based on religious orientation and brings the joy of Easter to all children.

 [Featured Image by Mark Wilson/Getty Images]